 If you don’t want to create a guide or ebook, there’s another simple way to deliver written content to your subscribers: an email course.

-Copywriter and Marketing Consultant Henneke of Enchanting Marketing offers a 16-part copywriting email course as her lead magnet.
+Copywriter and Marketing Consultant Henneke Duistermaat of Enchanting Marketing offers a 16-part copywriting email course as her lead magnet.
 She delivers each lesson in a short, snackable email, and subscribers get all of the lessons in under a month.